15 Best Delt Exercises for Complete Shoulder Development

 1. Stand up straight and hold a dumbbell in each hand.

-2. Raise the dumbbells to shoulder position with palms facing you.
+2. Raise the dumbbells to the shoulder position with palms facing you.

-3. Now press the dumbbells overhead just like dumbbell presses, but twisting them so that palms face forwards at the top of the movement.
+3. Now press the dumbbells overhead just like dumbbell presses, but twist them so that palms face forward at the top of the movement.

 4. Now lower the dumbbells in a reverse movement.